Skip to content

 Myopia Management

-Myopia management is a proactive approach to treating nearsightedness in children before it becomes a long-term vision concern.
-At our Troy, Ohio eye clinic, we help families address myopia early to reduce how quickly it worsens as children grow.
+Myopia management helps control nearsightedness in children before it becomes a long-term concern.
+At our Troy, Ohio eye clinic, we help families address myopia early to slow its progression.
 Myopia can impact school performance, sports, and daily activities if left unmanaged.

-Our myopia management services focus on slowing the progression of nearsightedness using proven myopia control methods, including:
+Our myopia management services focus on slowing nearsightedness using proven methods, including:

-Why Myopia Management Is So Important: The Risks of High Myopia
+Why Myopia Management Matters: Risks of High Myopia

 Myopia is more than a stronger glasses prescription.
 As nearsightedness increases, the eye continues to grow longer than normal, raising the risk of serious eye conditions later in life.
 High myopia is associated with potentially sight-threatening eye conditions such as:

-Understanding myopia risk factors in children is essential for early intervention.
+Understanding the risk factors for myopia in children is essential for early intervention.
 Family history, extended screen time, and limited outdoor activity can all contribute to worsening myopia.

 Many families in Troy and nearby Miami County communities notice vision changes as children spend more time indoors and on digital devices.
 Myopia management focuses on slowing eye growth to reduce these risks.
-Starting myopia control early can help slow the progression of nearsightedness and lower the chances of future eye disease.
+Starting myopia control early helps reduce progression and lower the risk of future eye disease.

 What to Expect at Your Child’s Myopia Management Exam